junxit/us-congress-bills-116/metadata.md

 - 2019-12-09 — Ms. Clarke (NY) moved to suspend the rules and pass the bill.
 - 2019-12-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9366)
 - 2019-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9366)
+- 2019-12-10 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.